doncruse/pdf-privacy/README.md

 This is a collection of scripts created by Timothy B. Lee while he was a grad student at Princeton University in 2010-11.
-The code is released into the public domain, as described in the COPYING file.
+The code is released into the public domain, as described in the "LICENSE" file.

 Thanks to Carl Malamud and Public.Resource.org for their support of this project.